PAYE settlement agreements (PSAs)

 • Impracticable – items where it would be difficult to allocate a value to individual employees would fall into this category.
 This would typically include the costs of a staff entertaining event for a number of employees.

-What can’t be included?
+What can’t be included in a PSA?

 HMRC won’t include items such as cash payments, including round sum allowances, both of which should be subject to PAYE and NIC through the payroll, or large, regular benefits such as company cars or medical insurance which should be reported on form P11D, or taxed via payrolling benefits in kind